wagerfield/onno/docs/api.md

 <Box w="25%" width="200px" />
 ```

 In the above example, the `width` render function is used in the styled `Box` component CSS template.

-Any `props` on the `Box` component that match the provided `propsKeys` will be mapped to the rendered style object array.
+Any `props` on the `Box` component that match the provided `propsKeys` will be mapped to the rendered style objects.

-Since `["width", "w"]` is passed as `propsKeys` both keys can be used as `props` to render the provided value to the returned style object array.
+Since "width" _and_ "w" are passed as `propsKeys` both keys can be used as `props` to render the respective value to the style objects.
 This interface allows you to specify aliases for the same mapping.

 **NOTE:** As is the case with _all_ options keys, the order of precedence is respected.
-In the last example where both "w" and "width" are provided, the "width" value takes precedence over the "w" value.
+In the last example where both "w" and "width" are provided, the "width" value takes precedence over the "w" value since it appears first in the `propsKeys` array.

 #### `styleKeys`